 “This country was built by volunteers.
 I believe everyone should do something for his community….
 I built a garden.”

 Additional historical resources:

 Note: This trail is transit accessible via Metro Bus Line 96.
 The closest stop is at Crystal Springs / Griffith Park, which is about a 1.2 mile walk along the road.
 Alternatively, you can also hop onto the eastern section of the Griffith Park Northside Loop Trail.

-The trail to Amir's Garden is a wide and widely traveled fire road, frequented by hikers and equestrians alike.
-The Garden itself is also criss-crossed by several terraced trails and entry and exit points - some maintained and some more rustic.
+The trail is a wide and widely traveled fire road, frequented by hikers and equestrians alike.
+The Garden itself is criss-crossed by several terraced trails and entry and exit points.
 Most of these trails are passable but they may be difficult for children and casual hikers.
 Please do not cut your own trails in the Garden area.

 From the southeastern entrance to Griffith Park, head north on Crystal Springs Dr for 1.5 miles.
 Pass the Carousel and take a left onto Griffith Park Dr. In 0.8 miles, stay right to keep on Griffith Park Dr. Pass the Boy Scout Camp and Golf Shop.
 In 0.4 miles, park in the Mineral Wells Picnic Area lot or along the street.
 From the north, enter Griffith Park via Zoo Dr (from the 134 and Forest Lawn Dr).
 Take a right to head south on Griffith Park to Mineral Wells.
 Transit accessible.

 With recent wildfire damage and ongoing waves of COVID-19 infections and restrictions, National Forest, National Park, and other public land closures, restrictions, or social distancing guidelines may be in-effect.